Electronic. Fast aeration for a smooth taste.

 Decanting is the process by which wine is poured into a vessel to allow it to breathe and open its complex flavor while creating a separation of wine from sediment.

-Wine can be decanted with or without aeration, but according to Wine Spectator, it is common to aerate wine after it is decanted if the initial taste is unsatisfactory.
+Wine can be decanted with or without aeration, but it is common to aerate wine after it is decanted if the initial taste is unsatisfactory.

 Heavy wine often requires aeration as it is decanted, and then it must sit open for a few hours to maximize the perfect balance.